ukncsc/zero-trust-architecture/02-Know-your-User-Service-and-Device-identities.md

 -   Support strong, modern authentication methods such as multi-factor or even passwordless

--   Securely distribute credentials to users
+-   Securely provision credentials to users

 -   Authenticate to external services (e.g. SAML 2.0 or OpenID Connect)